How to Perform a Brand Audit in 9 Simple Steps

 Your target audience has a lot of impact on how successful you are.
 No matter how great your product or service is, it will be tough to sell if your market doesn’t appreciate it.
 And the audiences that appear to be the most qualified aren’t always the best.

 The COVID-19 pandemic is a prime example.
 It has created financial hardship for millions of consumers.
-This event may or may not have lasting effects on your target audience and vary from one industry to another.
+This event may or may not have lasting effects on your target audience and varies from one industry to another.
 Time will tell.

 A brand audit will help you assess the quality of your target audience for the immediate and distant future.